openfoodfacts/robotoff/README.md

 The [API documentation](https://github.com/openfoodfacts/robotoff/blob/master/doc/api.md) describes the API endpoints.

+For a quickstart of Robotoff as a library, go to the [Quickstart](https://github.com/openfoodfacts/robotoff/blob/master/doc/quickstart.md).

 ## Installation

 Robotoff is made of an API web server, a scheduler, a pool of asynchronous workers and a an Elasticsearch server.